MarioChvx/personal-blog/content/blogs/improve_dnf.md

 toc:
 ---

-So you just finished installing Fedora on your system, I'm going to tell you about some useful things that you maybe want to do to improve your experience using fedora.
+So you just finished installing Fedora on your system?, I'm going to tell you about some useful things that you can do to improve your experience using Fedora.

 ## Configure DNF